 Join me on a journey to rediscover ancient traditions, seasonal living and wellbeing practices.
 A theme for each season.
-Winter: resting, Spring: planting, Summer: sprouting and Autumn: harvesting.
+Winter: resting, Spring: growth, Summer: abundance and Autumn: harvesting.
 We will explore them literally and metaphorically.

 I will post in line with the Celtic seasonal calendar (approx every 6 weeks) but there will be no link to the previous post.
 I want to avoid people feeling that they 'have to catch up'.
 So if you miss a season or two just start right from where you are.

 If you enjoy my scribbles, please share them with those you think would like them too.

 Currently temperatures are still low and it is still quite cold in the evenings.
 Days can be punctuated by gusty winds and icy rain but when the skies are clear, the days are getting noticeably warmer.
 And as we move into April we will see the last of the frosts.

 As the word suggests, ‘Spring’ is jumping up and leaping forward.
 Seeds that fell in autumn have started to germinate as the earth is warming.
 Sprouting and moving upwards towards the light.
 Sap is rising in trees.
 And we may feel energy within ourselves, as we shift from the deep introspective low energy of winter towards a more expansive and active energy.

 If you rested properly in winter, you may have already arrived into spring feeling fresh and full of optimism.
 Alternatively, you may not be ready to come out of hibernation yet.
 Transitions can be unsettling, you may need to move tenderly, rather than letting the expectation of the season run away with you.